al-codaio/peloton-coda-sync/README.md

 # Sync data from Peloton to a table in a Coda doc
 I have created a [Coda template](https://coda.io/@atc/analyze-your-peloton-workout-stats-with-real-time-updates) you can copy which contains the tables setup for syncing your own Peloton data.
 I try to make updates to the charts and dashboards in the template so check the template for new functionality.

+## March 2nd, 2021 Update
+* Added friends' latest cycling workouts to Google Apps Script
+* New table [`Friend Workouts`](https://coda.io/@atc/analyze-your-peloton-workout-stats-with-real-time-updates/all-friends-workouts-15) contains latest 10 cycling workouts from people you follow
+* [`Friends' Cycling Leaderboard`](https://coda.io/@atc/analyze-your-peloton-workout-stats-with-real-time-updates/friends-cycling-leaderboard-16) shows how your stats compare with those of your friends

+## February 28th, 2021 Update
+* Added a monthly view of your cycling workouts to the [Cycling](https://coda.io/@atc/analyze-your-peloton-workout-stats-with-real-time-updates/cycling-7) dashboard (see Monthly Cycling Stats)
+* Added monthly charts to the [Cycling](https://coda.io/@atc/analyze-your-peloton-workout-stats-with-real-time-updates/cycling-7) dashboard as well
+* Added pie chart of all workouts by instructors to [Cycling](https://coda.io/@atc/analyze-your-peloton-workout-stats-with-real-time-updates/cycling-7) (see Workouts by instructor)
+* Some tidying up: collapsed some charts and views in [Cycling](https://coda.io/@atc/analyze-your-peloton-workout-stats-with-real-time-updates/cycling-7)
+* Fixed Google Apps Script to account for a variety of other workouts

 There are two scripts in this repo you can run to sync your [Peloton](https://www.onepeloton.com/) workout data to a [Coda](https://www.coda.io) doc.
 One script is meant to be run in [Google Apps Scripts](https://developers.google.com/apps-script/overview) and the other is a Python script you can run as a traditional cron job:
 1. [**peloton_coda_gas.js**](https://github.com/albertc44/peloton-coda-sync/blob/master/peloton_coda_gas.js) - For Google Apps Script ([gist](https://gist.github.com/albertc44/6419584906710daddbe5a4017ecc19bf))
 2. [**peloton_coda_python.py**](https://github.com/albertc44/peloton-coda-sync/blob/master/peloton_coda_python.py) - Python script to run locally or in the cloud as a cron job ([gist](https://gist.github.com/albertc44/b9cc9fe33a46cb014eef22f95cd4d459))